 Here’s an on-demand webinar video that we hosted with Bolun Li, CEO and Co-founder of Zogo, and Michael Bohs, Head of Product at Perpay on the same topic:

-Winning trust of Gen Zers and Millenials needs strategic thinking by Banks and Financial Institutions.
+Winning the trust of Gen Zers and Millenials needs strategic thinking by Banks and Financial Institutions.

 Financial services should deploy three main strategies to win over millennials and Gen Zers: